4ndym00r3/power/README.md

 sudo /etc/init.d/power-monitor start
 ```

-This script is configure only to submit its output to the EmonCMS API.
-You can read how to set up EmonCMS on the Pi here: http://openenergymonitor.org/emon/emoncms/installing-ubuntu-debian-pi
+You can read how to set up EmonCMS on the Pi here: https://guide.openenergymonitor.org/technical/api/

-Once you have set up EmonCMS you will need to get your API key and put it in monitor.py, line 69.
+Once you have set up EmonCMS you will need to get your API key and put it in monitor.py, line 56.

-After that you'll need to tell EmonCMS what to do with the data - I'm not entirely clear on this bit myself yet but if you set it
-just to log to feed you can see easily if it's receiving data.
-Alternatively, check the web server access logs for API requests
-which should happen every minute.
+You then create a feed to accept the input.
+This is where the data is logged.
+You can then create a graph to view the feed.

 # License

-Copyright (c) 2012 Edward O'Regan
+Copyright (c) 2012 Edward O'Regan with updates (c) 2019 Andy Moore

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: